stevenrskelton/stevenrskelton.github.io/_posts/2024-10-01-grpc-file-transfer-zio.md

 as HTTP/2 with unnecessary overhead.
 For certain simple tasks, gRPC can never reach the resource efficiency of a pure HTTP implementation.

-For this reason, use-cases with significant or performance critical file transfers should prefer stock HTTP over gRPC.
-Unfortunately this may mean adding a second cluster of HTTP servers to your deployments, making the performance gain a trade-off against system complexity.
-While gRPC is in active development, it is unlikely to ever optimize for such a specialized task considering HTTP is ultimately the better alternative.
+For this reason, use-cases with significant volume or large file transfers will see noticeably reduced server resource demands using HTTP instead of gRPC.
+However, this comes with the burden of maintaining another server cluster for HTTP, or sideloading an HTTP server onto the gRPC server.
+The HTTP performance gain becomes a trade-off against system complexity.

-Most of the overhead of gRPC comes from intentionally copying in-memory data models.
-The Java gRPC implementation will copy array data to secondary arrays to break all code references and ensure immutability.
-This will allow assertions about internal state lending to a heavily optimized serialization code path.
+Most gRPC overhead comes from the intentional copying of in-memory data models.
+The Java gRPC implementation will recopy userspace data to yet another array simply as a precaution: ensuring no code references and data immutability.
+This to enable assertions about internal state in order to optimize serialization code paths.

-On the other hand, HTTP servers have optimized code paths for reading/writing data directly from storage to network with zero or minimal memory buffering or CPU processing.
-Exactly what is wanted for a file transfer.
+On the other hand, HTTP servers can be optimized for their simpler code paths without extra work; reading and writing data directly from storage to network with zero or minimal memory buffering and CPU processing.

 # Protobuf Definition